offensive-vk/Icons/README.md

 ## To Use any Icon (*easily*)

-- Just open that Icon in your browser and Copy the Web Address to that file.
+- Just simply open that Icon in your browser and Copy the Web Address to that file.
 - Go to <https://www.jsdelivr.com/github> and paste that link.
 - Use the CDN link everywhere.